Property tax, sales tax, and utility tax are the principal sources of revenue the city uses to provide core municipal services:

 Effective June 1, 2020: A utility tax of 12% is charged to customers of city-operated utilities (water, sewer and stormwater drainage).

 - A utility tax rate decrease (from 22% to 12%) became effective June 1, 2020.
 The decrease was originally planned to take effect in January of 2021 as a means to help offset the cost of voter-approved annexation to Fire District 3.
-However, with residents and business experiencing financial hardships related to COVID-19, City Council took action to implement the decrease immediately.
+However, with residents and business experiencing financial hardships related to COVID-19, City Council took action to implement the decrease early.

 Utility taxes are imposed on businesses that provide utilities within the City of Battle Ground at the following rates: